jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Local Functions

-Other programming languages may mention local functions.
-It means that a command is defined within another command.
+Other programming languages may have a thing called local functions.
+This means: a command is defined within another command.

 In a different programming language this can look as follows: